 Upon participating in training, these Master Volunteers provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities.

-One relatively new volunteer program is Master Wellness.
 The program focuses on the need to have informed, trained volunteers who will provide health and nutrition education across the state.
 Extension Master Wellness Volunteers receive up to 40 hours of specialized training related to wellness, nutrition, childhood health, food safety, healthy food preparation, public speaking and able to disseminate information to public through programs, demonstrations, and distributing information at health fairs.

 The Texas 4-H Livestock Mentor Program provides training for 4-H livestock project leaders, equipping them with a valuable set of resources and tools from which to build and support families enrolled in a specific livestock project.
 The species-specific subject matter provides volunteers an overview of the animal industry and current practices related to health, feeding, nutrition, selection, daily care, and animal evaluation.
 In addition to livestock training, the program focuses on youth and volunteer development with information about serving in a coaching/mentoring role when working with youth and adults.